JingyuanDainmsu/datafun-05-sql/README.md

     main()
 ```

-3. Create a SQL file named 'create_tables.sql' in the sql folder created in step 1 with the following code:
+Create a SQL file named 'create_tables.sql' in the sql folder with the following code:

 ```markdown
 -- Start by deleting any tables if the exist already